tgoldenberg/brn-gitbook/chapter_18_adding_redux_to_your_app.md

 Redux requires us to link our top-level component with the Redux store.
 We do this in **index.ios.js**, by first creating a store ```const store = createStoreWithMiddleware(reducers)```, and then connecting that store to a **Provider** component.
 We then place our content (our app), as a child to the **Provider** component.

 To create a store, you must provide the **createStoreWithMiddleware** function with an object that contains your reducers.
-A **reducer** is a function that takes in an action and returns a new state.
+A **reducer** is a function that takes in an action (a JavaScript object) and returns a new state.
 We use the **combineReducers** function to enable us to have multiple reducers.
 Right now, our reducers object contains a single function which returns an empty object no matter what.

 ```
 const accounts = (state={}, action) => {